 They essentially ignored their protocols, and effectively paid 27.25 million dollars in order to settle the dispute.
 Why would they do that?
 Because they wanted anything but to admit their own wrongdoing.
 This in turn would have opened them up to a much higher rate of lawsuits.

 Future Lawsuit Potential

 With their unwillingness to commit to any sort of safety protocols for their new models, they’re only opening themselves up to more future inevitable lawsuits.
 As stated above, there are still currently 11 pending cases against Polaris.
 With their production not slowing down, those numbers will only continue to rise.

 Refusing to make attempts to fix their safety issues in previous models also adds to their liability.
 Their future plans remain unclear as to fixing the current issue at hand.
 However, consumers can protect themselves in these instances by not operating Polaris side by sides.

 Were You in a Fire Caused By a Polaris Vehicle?

 Has a fiery death trap from Polaris or any other recreational manufacturer negatively impacted you or a loved one’s life?
-If so, the personal injury lawyers at Reyes Browne Reilley will gladly fight for you.
+If so, the Dallas car accident lawyers at Reyes Browne Reilley will gladly fight for you.
 Don’t pay expensive medical bills that you shouldn’t have had in the first place.

 We offer 100% free consultations on any personal injury cases.
 We’re here to help you get your rightful compensation that you’re owed as a result to someone else’s negligence.
 Call us today at (214) 526-7900.
 We don’t collect any legal fees unless we help you win!